haiyingweng/Foodie/README.md

  - UISearchBar used
  - UINavigationController used to move between home screen and screen to create new event
  - UserDefault is used to persist events that are starred
- - Sotryboard used for launchscreen
+ - Storyboard used for launchscreen
  - Added Google SignIn
  - Integration with an API